-For particle track the file format is xml.
-Variables for each particle will be written in the file: x, y, z, mass, age at each timestep.
+For particle track the default file format is xml.
+Other track storage formats may be available (see File format page 48).
+Variables for each particle will be written in the file: x, y, z, mass, age at each time step.

-The xml format is generally recognised by many readers.
-Within MIKE Zero it can be used in the Plot Composer (Grid Plot), Grid Editor and Data Viewer where you can add it as a layer to visualize particle movements (right click "Add/Remove Layers...").
+The xml format is generally recognised by many readers and 3rd party software.
+Within MIKE Zero it can be used in the Plot Composer (Grid Plot), Grid Editor, Result Viewer and Data Viewer where you can add it as a layer to visualize particle movements (right click "Add/Remove Layers...").

-Please note that particle track output can become very large in size because it writes out positions every timestep.
+Please note that particle track output can become very large in size because it writes out positions every time step.
 The intended use is to follow only a few of the particles.
-This is done by selecting a frequency higher than 1 (see Particle numbers (p.
-48)).
+This is done by selecting a frequency higher than 1 (see Particle numbers page 49).